omarmiatello/telegram-api-generator/example/telegram_full.md

     copyMessages(chat_id: IntegerOrString, message_thread_id: Integer, from_chat_id: IntegerOrString, message_ids: List<Integer>, disable_notification: Boolean, protect_content: Boolean, remove_caption: Boolean)

 <p>Use this method to copy messages of any kind.
 If some of the specified messages can't be found or copied, they are skipped.
-Service messages, giveaway messages, giveaway winners messages, and invoice messages can't be copied.
+Service messages, paid media messages, giveaway messages, giveaway winners messages, and invoice messages can't be copied.
 A quiz <a href="#poll">poll</a> can be copied only if the value of the field <em>correct_option_id</em> is known to the bot.
 The method is analogous to the method <a href="#forwardmessages">forwardMessages</a>, but the copied messages don't have a link to the original message.
 Album grouping is kept for copied messages.
 On success, an array of <a href="#messageid">MessageId</a> of the sent messages is returned.</p>

 | name | type | required | description |
 |---|---|---|---|